aptiko/enhydris/doc/dev/webservice-api.rst

         "timeseries_group": 483
     }

-The ``type`` is one of Initial, Checked, Regularized, and Aggregated.
+The ``type`` is one of Initial, Converted, Checked, Regularized, and Aggregated.

 List time series
 ----------------